-- Duplicated source strings in translation files

-- Duplicated languages within translations

-- Merge or update failures in the source repository

-- Unused new base in component settings

-- Parse errors in the translation files
+- Duplicated source strings in translation files - Duplicated languages within translations - Merge or update failures in the source repository - Unused new base in component settings - Parse errors in the translation files - Duplicate filemask used for linked components

 Alerts are listed on each respective component page as Alerts.
 If it is missing, the component clears all current checks.
 Alerts can not be ignored, but will disappear once the underlying problem has been fixed.